szclsb/kerinci/README.md

 # Kerinci Project

-This is a *hobby* project aiming to provide Vulkan SDK for Java using FFM.
+This is a *hobby* project aiming to provide Vulkan SDK for Java using foreign function and memory api FFM instead of JNI.
-For window managemant GLFW is used and for matrice/vector calculation GLM.
+For window managemant [GLFW](https://github.com/glfw/glfw.git) is used and for matrice/vector calculation [GLM](https://github.com/g-truc/glm).

+If you want a production ready library I suggest using [LWJGL](https://www.lwjgl.org/) instead.

 ## Requirements